drsherlock/mercury/README.md

 - Docker

 ## Contributing
-You can contribute to code of the website by forking it and sending me a pull request after making changes or you can suggest features, report bugs here on github
+You can contribute to code of the website by forking it and sending me a pull request after making changes or you can suggest features, report bugs here on github.

 ## LICENSE
 Licensed under [MIT](https://github.com/drsherlock/mercury/blob/main/LICENSE).